G

 German longhaired pointers require regular maintenance and should be groomed once or twice a week.

-German longhaired pointers are active hunting dogs and as such require regular maintenance.
-Their long coats are prone to burs from daily activity in fields, which would need to be trimmed off.
-Abrasions might also arise on their tails during hunts in heavy cover and therefore should be checked regularly.
+German longhaired pointers are active hunting dogs and, as such, require regular maintenance.
+Their long coats are prone to burrs from daily activity in fields, which would need to be trimmed off.
+Abrasions might also arise on their tails during hunts in heavy cover and, therefore, should be checked regularly.
 Apart from this, they do not require heavy maintenance and can do well with moderate grooming once or twice a week since they shed moderately.
 Their nails should be trimmed and clipped occasionally to prevent splitting and cracking.
-You should also remember that their ears should be cleaned of wax and debris regularly, including after swimming activities, in order to avoid buildup, which can lead to infection.
+You should also remember that their ears should be cleaned of wax and debris regularly, including after swimming activities, to avoid buildup, which can lead to infection.
 Their teeth should be brushed regularly to prevent tooth infections or decay.

 Training

-It is especially important that these dogs are trained to recognize smaller household pets as comrades instead of prey.
+These dogs must be trained to recognize smaller household pets as comrades instead of prey.
 Because of their fervent hunting instincts, German longhaired pointers need to be socialized as soon as possible from their puppy days.

 Puppies